Municipal ID Program

-Applicants must present least four points proving identity and two points proving residency from the categories listed below.
+Applicants must present at least four points proving identity, and two points proving residency from the categories listed below.
 A staff member shall review all documents for accuracy.

-All documents must be originals, current, or if expired, said expiration must be two years or less from the date of presentation.
+All documents must be original and current.
+If expired, expiration must be two years or less from the date of presentation.

 Documents shall be used for verification purposes only.
 The City will not retain original or copies of documents provided by an applicant to prove identity or residency when applying for a City ID card.

 The City ID office, located at the New Brunswick Free Public Library, 60 Livingston Avenue, will be open at the following times:

 Thursdays 6-9 p.m.